Doug Hepburn: Strongman and Powerlifting

 Hepburn also became the first man in history to bench press 400, 450, 500, and 550 pounds.
 He set a series of bench press world records in the early 1950s: In November 1950 he pressed 400 lbs (181.82 kg), in 1951 he pressed 450 lbs (204.55 kg), and finally 500 lbs (227.27 kg) in December 1953.

+He is also the first man in history to squat 600 pounds, which he achieved in 1951.

 Like his father and stepfather, Hepburn battled with alcoholism and consequently experienced depression.
 After his triumphs in the early 1950s, he became a professional wrestler for a brief period of time.

 Wrestling

 After his successes as a weightlifter, he became a professional wrestler.
 He was originally approached by San Francisco-based wrestling promoter Joe Malcewicz, but Hepburn turned down the offer.
 He later got involved in the business when he agreed to perform feats of strength at wrestling events promoted by Whipper Billy Watson and Toronto promoter Frank Tunney.

 In December 1954, he signed what was announced as a five-year contract with Tunney.
 After being trained by Watson and Pat Fraley, Hepburn defeated Frank Marconi in his debut match on March 27, 1955.
 He later wrestled Yukon Eric and Fritz Von Erich and partnered with Antonino Rocca and Watson.
 Hepburn quit working for Tunney in 1956; he had one more brief stint as a wrestler while working for Cliff Parker in British Columbia before retiring.